sph-mn/sph-sc-lib/readme.md

 a macro that defines set types for arbitrary value types.

 * can easily deal with millions of values on common hardware
+* compared to hashtable.c, set.c uses less than half of the space and operations are faster (about 20% in first tests)
 * linear probing for collision resolve
-* compared to hashtable.c, set.c uses less than half of the space and operations are faster (about 20% in first tests)
 * insert/delete/search should all be o(1)
 * the set size does not automatically grow. a new set has to be created should the specified size later turn out to be insufficient
-* the default hash functions work with integers
+* example hash functions that work with integers

 ## dependencies
 * the c standard library (stdlib.h and inttypes.h)